• Contact Info

 Primary Instructor - Spring 2020 / Spring 2021 / Fall 2021 / Spring 2022 / Spring 2024

 Focus on the development and application of media technologies in moving image aesthetics and emergent media practices.
 Topics rotate according to faculty expertise, but may include new imaging technologies for small screen and mobile devices, web-specific media or emerging modes of production.
-Through lectures, screenings and seminar, students explore the work of contemporary thinkers and practitioners in the field.
+Through lectures, screenings and seminars, students explore the work of contemporary thinkers and practitioners in the field.

 Background